I Wish I Had Bought This Book First

 by Donna Simmons

-It is for those who wish to adapt the Waldorf school curriculum and/or indications arising out of anthroposophy to their own unique homeschooling situation.
+This book is for those who wish to adapt the Waldorf school curriculum and/or indications arising out of anthroposophy to their own unique homeschooling situation.
 It is for those familiar with Waldorf education as well as those who are completely new.
 The book's focus is on 1st through 8th Grade.

 The Overview is just that - an overview of Waldorf education, written by a homeschooler for homeschoolers.